iPhone XS deals: is a pay monthly contract best?

 Should I go for the iPhone XS Max instead?

-The iPhone XS Max is the absolute best Apple has to offer.
-With a larger screen and bigger battery, it certainly towers over the standard XS.
+The iPhone XS Max has a larger screen and bigger battery, it certainly towers over the standard XS.

 But, aside from that, there’s not much difference between the iPhone XS and XS Max.
 The camera, processor and build quality are identical on both devices.